jeremycaplan/worddiet/README.md

 python app.py
 ```

-4. Open your browser and visit: `http://127.0.0.1:5000`
+4. Open your browser and visit: `http://127.0.0.1:8080`

 ## Usage

-Simply type a complex word or phrase (like "very important") into the input field, and WordDiet will instantly suggest a simpler, more concise alternative (like "crucial").
+Simply type a complex word or phrase (like "very important") into the input field, and WordDiet will instantly suggest a simpler, more concise alternative (like "key").

 ## Credits

-A [Wonder Tools](https://wondertools.org) project by [Jeremy Caplan](https://github.com/jeremycaplan), made with Windsurf Cascade.
+A [Wonder Tools](https://wondertools.substack.com) project by [Jeremy Caplan](https://www.jeremycaplan.com), made with Windsurf Cascade.

 ## License